HMS Aboukir (1900): Design and description

 Aboukir was designed to displace 12000 LT.
 The ship had an overall length of 472 ft, a beam of 69 ft 9 in and a deep draught of 26 ft 9 in.
 She was powered by two 4-cylinder triple-expansion steam engines, each driving one shaft, which produced a total of 21000 ihp and gave a maximum speed of 21 kn.
 The engines were powered by 30 Belleville boilers.
 On their sea trials all of the Cressy-class cruisers, except the lead ship, exceeded their designed speed.
 She carried a maximum of 1600 LT of coal and her complement ranged from 725 to 760 officers and ratings.

 Her main armament consisted of two breech-loading (BL) 9.2 in Mk X guns in single gun turrets, one each fore and aft of the superstructure.
 They fired 380 lb shells to a range of 15500 yd.
 Her secondary armament of twelve BL 6-inch Mk VII guns was arranged in casemates amidships.
 Eight of these were mounted on the main deck and were only usable in calm weather.
 They had a maximum range of approximately 12200 yd with their 100 lb shells.
 A dozen quick-firing (QF) 12-pounder 12 cwt guns were fitted for defence against torpedo boats, eight on casemates on the upper deck and four in the superstructure.
 The ship also carried three 3-pounder Hotchkiss guns and two submerged 18-inch torpedo tubes.

 The ship's waterline armour belt ranged in thickness from 2 to 6 in and was closed off by 5 in transverse bulkheads.
 The armour of the gun turrets and their barbettes was 6 inches thick while the casemate armour was 5 inches thick.
 The protective deck armour ranged in thickness from 1–3 in and the conning tower was protected by 12 in of armour.

 Construction and service

 Aboukir was laid down by Fairfield Shipbuilding & Engineering at their shipyard in Govan, Scotland on 9 November 1898 and launched on 16 May 1900.
 In March 1901 she arrived at Portsmouth Dockyard for fitting out.
-She was completed early the following year, and commissioned on 3 April 1902 by Captain Charles John Graves-Sawle.
-The ship was assigned to the Mediterranean Fleet upon commissioning, and left Portsmouth in early May, arriving at Malta later that month.
+She was completed early the following year, and commissioned on 3 April 1902 The ship was assigned to the Mediterranean Fleet upon commissioning, and left Portsmouth in early May, arriving at Malta later that month.